ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ### Attester Role {#attester}

-In Privacy Pass, attestation is the process by which an Attester bears witness to, confirms, or authenticates a Client so as to verify a property about the Client that is required for Issuance.
+In Privacy Pass, attestation is the process by which an Attester bears witness to, confirms, or authenticates a Client so as to verify properties about the Client that are required for Issuance.
 Issuers trust Attesters to perform attestation correctly.

 {{?RFC9334}} describes an architecture for attestation procedures.
 Using